IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingSite.md

-In this click-thru demonstration, explore the management activities that can be performed on a VMware as a Service instance running on IBM Cloud.
-Keep in mind, as described earlier, all the steps shown here can be used in the IBM Technology Zone (ITZ) environment you provisioned up to the point of actually clicking **Create** or **Delete**.
-Attempts to create new resources in the ITZ environment will result in an error similar to the one shown.
+In this click-thru demonstration, explore the management activities for a VMware as a Service instance on IBM Cloud.
+All steps that are shown here can be used in the IBM Technology Zone (ITZ) environment you provisioned up to the point of clicking **Create** or **Delete**.
+Attempts to create new resources in the ITZ environment results in an error similar to the one shown.

 ![](_attachments/CreateFailure.png)